 you’ll find a scratch band keeping Quelbe alive.

 Quadrille, an ancestor to traditional square dancing, was once popular throughout the Virgin Islands but now, on St. Croix is perhaps your only chance to see it.

-There’s always a Soca or Reggae band or two to scratch that street dancing itch when your feet just have to
+There’s always a Soca or Reggae band or two to scratch that street dancing itch when your feet just have to jump up.

-Pick something up for family or friends or just give yourself the gift of a great
+Pick something up for family or friends or just give yourself the gift of a great time on St. Croix.

 David & Veronica,